 For detailed information see our English language requirements web pages.
 Please note that if you are required to meet an English language condition, we offer a number of pre-sessional courses in English for Academic Purposes through Kent International Pathways.

 Fees and funding

-The Business School has a wide range of funding opportunities for postgraduate students, which include Scholarships, Bursaries, the Double Loyalty Scheme for progressing University of Kent undergraduates and our Early Bird Scheme.
-The Early Bird entitles students who apply early (before 31 March) and commit early, 10% off their tuition fees.
-Please note, the Early Bird offer is open to self-funded postgraduate students only.
+Kent Business School has a wide range of funding opportunities for postgraduate students, which include scholarships, bursaries, the Double Loyalty Scheme for University of Kent undergraduates and the KBS Early Bird Scheme.
+The Early Bird equates to a 10% discount on tuition fees.

 Qualification, course duration and attendance options